 Some teachers and politicians from the left and the right have pulled their support of the Common Core.
 Some of the 45 states that agreed to implement it are now withdrawing.

 All the controversy surrounding Common Core threatens to divert attention from what I believe should be the primary focus of education.
 To reclaim its education advantage, Connecticut’s priority should be to foster literacy at the earliest possible age.
 If a child cannot read, it is impossible for that child to succeed in school or in life.

 I arrived in Naugatuck with my family from a farm in Italy when I was 5, speaking no English.
 Because of a father who believed that education was everything and thanks to great public school teachers, I was able to succeed and live the American dream.
 That dream can be quickly extinguished, however, for those who are unable to read.

 We must focus all our resources on teaching students to read, write, do math, and think critically and creatively.
 We must reclaim Connecticut’s reputation for educational excellence by making teachers and parents partners, not adversaries.

 They are on the front lines every day, and know more than anyone what changes need to be made.
 Many of them believe that implementing a system that is still under construction is like building a ship while sailing it.
 They recommend pushing the pause button on Common Core.
 It may benefit us to listen to them.

 Please visit http://www.senatorboucher.com to read my recent letter to State Education Commissioner Stefan Pryor concerning this issue.

 State Sen. Toni Boucher

-Boucher represents the 26th District towns of Bethel, New Canaan, Redding, Ridgefield, Weston, Westport and Wilton.
+Boucher represents the 26th Assembly District, including the towns of Bethel, New Canaan, Redding, Ridgefield, Weston, Westport and Wilton.